Two Bits and Pepper

-What's the story?
+What's the Story?

 Tyler (Lauren Eckstrom) and Katie (Rachel Crane) are best friends who are crazy about each other and about TWO BITS & PEPPER, their beloved pony and horse.
 But they pick the wrong time to disobey Tyler's mom and dad, who've forbidden them from going into town on horseback.
 Two kidnappers have come to their community (Joe Piscopo, equally despicable in two roles), hoping to lure one child or another into their car and hold him or her for ransom.
 The girls' path crosses with the villains after Tyler is punished by her mom and runs away, taking refuge in Katie's home.
 The kidnappers find them, alone and vulnerable.
-Ty's parents, the local sheriff, AND the two horses all set out to save the girls.
-After a fire, gunshots, a horse captured then shot, and many tense moments as the girls attempt bravery in the face of danger, Two Bits and Pepper help save the day.
+Ty's parents, the local sheriff, and the two horses all set out to save the girls.
+After a fire, gunshots, a horse being captured and then shot, and many tense moments as the girls attempt bravery in the face of danger, Two Bits and Pepper help save the day.

 In this mess of a movie, the filmmakers lose sight of logic, good taste, and, above all, empathy.
 Attempts at humor fall flat: Joe Piscopo is grating, unfunny, and sadistic; the farting is continuous and gross.
 Making light of children being lured into cars with offers of a ride home and candy are unconscionable, as are scenes of drunks driving cars and running into things.
-Kids are in danger in scene after scene; innocent animals are threatened, captured, shot, and one is killed by a car.
+Kids are in danger in scene after scene; innocent animals are threatened, captured, and shot and one is killed by a car.
 The filmmakers continually rely on jeopardy (real, cartoonish, and false) to keep a young audience involved, but it's way too scary for most kids.
 For the rest of us, it's a bottom-rung movie, hard to sit through by any standard.

-Families can discuss some of the issues that this movie brings to mind: listening to parents and sticking by their rules and requests; and keeping safe in a world that sometimes isn't safe.
+Families can discuss some of the issues that this movie brings to mind: listening to parents and sticking by their rules and requests, and keeping safe in a world that sometimes isn't safe.
 What behavior endangered Tyler and Katie?

 Why do you think movies about kids and horses are so popular?
 What makes horses so fascinating and appealing?